Contingent Convertible Bonds in Financial Networks: Financial Networks without CoCos

 \section{Financial Networks without CoCos}

-In this section, we formally introduce the structure of the networks and examine how exogenous (large and small) shocks impact on the different interbank networks.
-More precisely, to provide evidence on how different network connectivities may lead to different results under small and big shocks, we simulate negative shocks of different magnitude in the interbank networks described above.
-Note that at this stage, we still assume no CoCos in the network.
-CoCos will be introduced in Section~\ref{sec:Financial Network with CoCos}, and the types of interbank networks - without and with CoCos - will be presented and compared.
-From the obtained results we also suggest some preliminary policy implications.\\

-For the objectives of our analysis, we consider three types of regular financial networks, namely ring, complete and intermediate networks.
-Specifically, a financial network is a ring network if $y_{i,i-1}=y_{1,n}=y$ and $y_{ij}\neq 0$ otherwise, where $n$ is the total number of banks.
-From this configuration, bank $i$ is the unique creditor of bank $i-1$, and bank $1$ is the unique creditor of bank $n$.
-As a consequence of the ring structure, a default of a bank spillovers \textit{entirely} on the subsequent banks.
-This property makes the ring network the least interconnected type of financial network.\\ A financial network is a complete network if $y_{ij}=\frac{y}{n-1}\forall i\neq j$.
-Under this setting, a liability and thus a possible bank default, is equally divided among all $n$ banks in the financial network, thereby making the complete network the most interconnected type of financial network.
-The ring network and the fully connected network are just two extreme cases of regular networks, the first having the minimum possible connectivity ($k_{in}=k_{out}=1$) the latter the maximal possible connectivity ($k_{\text{in}}=k_{\text{out}}=n-1$).
-Finally, since we are interested in the equilibrium properties of the network in terms of extent of contagion as a function of the network connectivity, we also analyze random regular networks with different values of connectivity $k_{\text{in}}=k_{\text{out}}=c, 0 < c < \infty$.
-For all the intermediate networks and given their degree of connectivity ($c$), we again divide all the junior liabilities $y$ of each bank in equal parts between its neighbors, i.e.: \be y_{ij}= \frac{y}{c} \delta_{i\sim j} \implies \sum_{j}y_{ij}=\sum_{j}y_{ji}=y, \ \ \forall i=1,\ldots, n. \ee
+The focus of the present analysis is mainly on the role of the connectivity as a first order possible metrics of network topology.
+To isolate the effect of the network connectivity from the possible noise due to node heterogeneity we consider regular networks.
+In the Supplementary Material we also consider more realistic networks with some level of degree heterogeneity and a macroscopic structure (e.g. assortative communities or core-periphery structure), by showing that the non trivial behavior of the contagion still can be interpreted to some extent as a result of the network local connectivity.
+A network is regular if $\sum_{j\neq i}y_{ij}=\sum_{j\neq i}y_{ji}=y$, i.e. everyone owes everyone the same amount.
+Two particular extreme cases are represented by the ring and the complete regular networks.
+Specifically, a financial network is a ring network if $y_{i,i-1}=y_{1,n}=y$, and $y_{ij}= 0$ otherwise.
+Under this configuration, bank $i$ is the unique creditor of bank $i-1$, and bank $1$ is the unique creditor of bank $n$, so that a default of a bank spillovers \textit{entirely} on the subsequent banks.
+Conversely, a financial network is a complete network if $y_{ij}=\frac{y}{n-1}\forall i\neq j$.
+Under this setting a liability, and thus a possible bank default, is equally divided among all $n$ banks in the financial network.
+With the aim of studying more realistic networks that better resemble an interbank network, we also introduce and focus most of our attention on random regular networks with different degrees of connectivity, $0 < c < \infty$.
+Connectivity is defined as the number of incoming (or outgoing) links in the network, represented as $c=\sum_{j\neq i} \mathbb{I}_{y_{ij}>0}=\sum_{j\neq i} \mathbb{I}_{y_{ji}>0}$.
+Assuming the same connectivity for each bank, we obtain a regular network by dividing all the junior liabilities $y$ of a bank in equal parts between its neighbors, i.e. $y_{ij}= \frac{y}{c} \mathbb{I}_{y_{ij}>0}.$